c

 RUN npm run build

-# This is a new stage, everything before this is gone, except the files we want to COPY
+# This is a new stage, everything before this is gone, except for the files that we want to COPY

 FROM nginx:1.25-alpine